 Learning Objective: 1.4 Describe the role of sacred sites in prehistoric culture.
+Topic: Sacred Sites: The Example of the Americas Difficulty Level: Moderate Skill Level: Understand the Concepts

 Which discovery at the Cahokia Mounds site suggests comparisons between Mississippian culture and practices of Neolithic cultures in Britain?